bnchk/wmc_testnet/AUTO_NFTS.md

 - save the above file with name like spamnft.js
 - run it as follows:
    - ```node spamnft.js```
-- Hopefully you now have automated ERC-721 NFT minting!<br>
+- Hopefully you now have automated batching of ERC-721 NFT minting!<br>
-- Definitely there are ways to do this in bulk much more neatly, but leaving that for another day - for now this focus is overloading testnet.<br>
-- Any corrections/feedback are most welcome, as I am learning as I go!